Preserving a Family Legacy

 that understandably forced many Black citizens to leave the area, Charity’s commitment to stay in the city, to reclaim and rebuild, became the tie that bound a “mob- torn town.”

 Charity was a charter member and trustee of the United Daughters of Zion who founded the "Mother Church," First Wesleyan.
-Dayton's first Black church was born, "out of the smoke and ashes" of the 1841 pro slavery mob attacks on that city's Black community called Africatown.
+Dayton's first Black church was born, "out of the smoke and ashes" of the 1841 pro slavery mob attacks on the city's first Black community called Africatown.

 The United Daughters of Zion - Mrs. Harriett E. Wade, Mrs. Elizabeth Jackson, Mrs. Maria Robinson, Mrs. Peggie Anderson, and Mrs. Charity Davis Caesar Broady - purchased the land, built two churches, in 1842 and 1854, then gifted the deed to First Wesleyan.